accessibilitysupported/a11ysupport.io/documentation/architecture.md

 * `reccomendation` (string|optional): a markdown string that descibes any reccomendations for authors.
 * `date_updated` (string|required): the date that this feature object was last updated.
 * `keywords` (array|optional): array of strings used to help surface search results
+* `assertions` (array|optional): an array of assertion objects that describe what is required for a given feature to be "supported"

 Properties that are generated during the build process include: